prohippo/pyelly/README.txt

                       allow sentences to start with em dash improve morphological analysis
                       extend "marking" rules for new data
-                      update documentation
+                      add new integration test with "marking" rules and news text update documentation
                       add Google News data